AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 To get normal mapping to work we're going to need a per-fragment normal.
 Similar to what we did diffuse and specular maps we can use a 2D texture to store per-fragment normal data.
 This way we can sample a 2D texture to get a normal vector for that specific fragment.

 While normal vectors are geometric entities and textures are generally only used for color information, storing normal vectors in a texture may not be immediately obvious.
 If you think about color vectors in a texture they are represented as a 3D vector with an r, g, and b component.
 We can similarly store a normal vector's x, y, and z component in the respective color component.
 Normal vectors range between -1 and 1 so they're first mapped to $[0,1]$.
+`// I think we use convert the normal from [-1, 1] to [0, 1] is becuase`
+`// a `
 `vec3 rgb_normal = normal * 0.5 + 0.5; // transforms from [-1,1] to [0,1]`

 With normal vectors transformed to an RGB color component like this, we can store a per-fragment normal derived from the shape of a surface onto a 2D texture.
 An example **normal map** of the brock surface at the start of this chapter is shown below.

 ![[Pasted image 20251107125446.png]]

 This (and almost all normal maps you find online) will have a blueish tint.
 This is because the normals are all closely pointing outwards towards the positive z axis $(0, 0, 1)$: a blueish color.
 The deviations in color represent normal vectors that are slightly offset from the general positive z direction, giving a sense of depth to the texture.
-For example, you can see that at the top of each brick the color tends to be more greenish
+For example, you can see that at the top of each brick the color tends to be more greenish, which makes sense as the top side of a brick would have normals pointing more in the positive y direction $(0, 1, 0)$ which happens to be the color green.

+With a simple plane, looking at the positive z-axis, we can take [this](https://learnopengl.com/img/textures/brickwall.jpg) diffuse texture and [this](https://learnopengl.com/img/textures/brickwall_normal.jpg) normal map